Best AI Robo-Advisor Alternatives for Passive Income in 2026

 Short answer

-A robo-advisor builds and manages a portfolio for you automatically, for a fee.
-If you want passive income but would rather keep control of the dividend picks, the alternatives split into two groups.
-Build-your-own tools let you design an income portfolio yourself: Walnut is an AI investing assistant that connects your existing broker and helps you build a dividend or income basket in plain language; M1 Finance automates a custom income pie; SoFi lets you buy income ETFs directly.
-Hands-off robo-advisors (Betterment, Wealthfront) run income-tilted portfolios for you, and Magnifi helps you discover income funds.
-There is no single best one; match the tool to how much control you want, and decide whether you care about income or total return.
+Investing for passive income is a different job from generic hands-off investing: you are optimizing for dividends and interest, worrying about how that income is taxed, and deciding whether to reinvest it or draw it.
+A robo-advisor can run an income-tilted portfolio for you for a fee, but if you want to keep control of the dividend picks the alternatives split into three groups.
+Build-your-own tools let you design the income portfolio yourself: M1 Finance automates a custom dividend pie and reinvests it, Walnut is an AI assistant that connects your existing broker and helps you build a dividend or income portfolio in plain language, and SoFi lets you buy income ETFs directly.
+Income-planning tools (Empower, Origin) help you see the income across every account.
+Hands-off robos (Betterment, Wealthfront) manage income-tilted portfolios, and Magnifi helps you discover income funds.
+There is no single best one; match it to how hands-on you want to be, and mind income versus total return and taxes.
 Walnut is not an investment adviser.

 “Robo-advisor” and “passive income” get bundled together, but they pull in different directions.
 A robo-advisor is hands-off: you hand over the money and it manages a diversified portfolio for a fee.
-Building dividend or income exposure you actually control is a different job.
-This guide covers six options and is organized by how well each fits an income portfolio you build yourself: the build-your-own tools (Walnut, SoFi, M1 Finance) lead, the hands-off robos (Betterment, Wealthfront) and the discovery chatbot (Magnifi) follow.
+Building dividend or income exposure you actually control, and reasoning about the yield, the reinvestment, and the tax on the distributions, is a different job.
+This guide covers eight options and is organized by how well each fits an income portfolio you build and plan yourself: the build-your-own tools (M1 Finance, Walnut, SoFi) lead, the income-planning analyzers (Empower, Origin) follow, then the hands-off robos (Betterment, Wealthfront) and the discovery chatbot (Magnifi).
 Each is described on the same fields, with an honest note on where it is the wrong fit, including Walnut.
+For the wider category beyond income, see the best AI investing apps.

 What to look for in a tool for passive income

-- Reinvestment.
+• Reinvestment.
 Compounding depends on whether dividends get reinvested.
-Some tools reinvest automatically into your portfolio; others leave it to the broker holding the shares.
+Some tools reinvest automatically into your portfolio (M1’s pies); others leave it to the broker holding the shares.

-- Fees.
-An ongoing management fee (qualitatively around 0.25% a year for standard robo tiers) compounds against you over time.
+• Fees.
+An ongoing management fee (qualitatively around 0.25% a year for standard robo tiers) eats directly into yield.
 Build-your-own tools often have no management fee for self-directed investing.
 Verify current pricing on each provider’s site.

-- Control.
-Do you want to choose the holdings, or hand the whole thing off?
-That single preference points you at a build-your-own tool or a hands-off robo.
+• Control and planning.
+Do you want to choose the holdings, hand the whole thing off, or plan the income around your goals?
+That preference points you at a build-your-own tool, a hands-off robo, or a planning analyzer.

-Build-your-own income tools: Walnut, SoFi, and M1 Finance
+Build-your-own income tools: M1 Finance, Walnut, and SoFi

 If you want passive income but want to keep control of the dividend picks, the build-your-own tools are the starting point.
 They let you choose the income names or funds yourself, at your own weights, rather than handing the allocation to an algorithm.
-This is the group that fits an income portfolio you design.
+For this persona M1 Finance leads, because its pie model is built for exactly the “set an income allocation and let it reinvest and rebalance” job.

 Walnut

-- Best for: Designing your own income or dividend basket and asking about it in plain language on the broker you already use.
+• Best for: Designing your own dividend or income portfolio and talking it through in plain language on the broker you already use.

-- Income approach: You design the income theme yourself: pick dividend-paying names or income themes as a thematic basket, set target weights, and act at your own broker.
-Walnut frames returns as window returns, not yield.
+• Income approach: You design the income theme yourself: pick dividend-paying names or an income theme as a thematic portfolio, set target weights, and act at your own broker.
+Walnut frames returns as window returns, not projected yield.

-- The catch: It is not hands-off and not a yield engine: it does not pick a dividend portfolio for you, does not project income, and frames returns as window returns because broker feeds rarely pass cost basis.
+• The catch: It is not hands-off, not a yield engine, and not an income-planning or withdrawal engine: it does not pick a dividend portfolio for you, does not project income or model a drawdown plan, and frames returns as window returns because broker feeds rarely pass cost basis.
 You approve every trade.

 SoFi Invest